rabix/benten/Readme.md

 invalid YAML will lock out the workflow map and command bar until the YAML is fixed.
 Valid YAML that is invalid CWL will result in a workflow with warnings and errors.

+## A note on saving

+When editing inlined steps, all edits affect the one common main document and saving from any pane, saves that whole document to disk.
+After editing a linked workflow if you switch away from that tab, _Benten_ will require that you save or discard the edits.
+This is to ensure all workflow components are consistent on disk.

 # A note on the modular nature of CWL